 TSA4.4: Providing OCCI support for arbitrary CMF

 This EGI-InSPIRE mini-project aims at providing a cloud interoperability framework based on OCCI with support for arbitrary cloud management frameworks.
 One of its key enabling scenarios is to be able to run a predefined virtual machine image at multiple sites of a federated cloud environment and, consequently, to manage the resulting virtual machine.
 As different cloud management frameworks currently exist and are actively used at different sites, enforcing a particular framework across all sites is neither practical nor desired for a plethora of organizational and technical reasons.
 Therefore a standardized, uniform interface for the management of virtual machines is needed.

-This mini-project maintains and further develops the rOCCI framework and rOCCI-server that are used in the EGI Federated Cloud infrastructure, with a particular focus on interoperability with other OCCI implementations present in the EGI Federated Clouds infrastructure testbed..
+This mini-project maintains and further develops the rOCCI framework and rOCCI-server that are used in the EGI Federated Cloud infrastructure, with a particular focus on interoperability with other OCCI implementations present in the EGI Federated Clouds infrastructure testbed.

 The mini-project efforts are divided into three main categories: